fudgebucket27/LoopNet/README.md

 # LoopNet
 This is an unofficial Loopring SDK in C# .NET 7

+## Important
+Use with caution in production.
+This is being actively developed and every new version will most likely have breaking changes until 1.0.0

 ## Adding to your project
 ### Installation
 You can get LoopNet from nuget.
 You can run the following command while in Visual Studio to install it into your project